Skip to main content

 Dynamic Authentication Updates

-Authentication tokens or credentials can expire or change during the application's lifecycle.
-Hyper-fetch allows you to update the authentication data for an existing socket instance using the setAuth method.
+Authentication tokens can expire or change during the application's lifecycle.
+Hyper-fetch allows you to update the connection credentials using the setQueryParams method.

-When you call setAuth with new data, Hyper-fetch will automatically disconnect the current socket and reconnect with the updated authentication details.
+When you call setQueryParams with new data, Hyper-fetch will automatically disconnect the current socket and reconnect with the updated query parameters.

 import { Socket } from "@hyper-fetch/sockets";